OpenBitcoinPrivacyProject/wallet-ratings/2015-1/README.md

 1. [Criteria](criteria.md) describes the particular tests used to measure how well a wallet implements an identified countermeasure.
 1. [Methodology](methodology.md) descibes how the results of each test is converted into a numeric score
 1. [Weighting](weights.wiki) descibes how the relative importance of each test is determined.

+## Credits

+The following individuals participated in the creation of the threat model and associated criteria for the 2015-1 rating exercise:

+* Chris Pacia
+* Justus Ranvier
+* Kristov Atlas
+* Samuel Patterson

+The following individuals participated in the wallet rating process:

+* Daniel Krawisz
+* Justus Ranvier
+* Kristov Atlas
+* Michael Goldstien